uhellstr/sqlcl-shell/README.md

            "/home/uhellstr/opt/instantclient_21_10/sqlcl/bin/sql" <-- Change this line to match location of SQLcl if SQLCL_PATH returns an empty string.
          (concat (shell-command-to-string "$SHELL --login -c 'echo -n $SQLCL_PATH'") "/bin/sql" ))))
 ```

+2024-12-27 Release  1.0.4

+Complete rewrite how we get the PATH to sql binary no need for using any personal modifications from
+last release 1.0.3 anymore.
+You still need to have "../bin" in your PATH variable.